Tommy and Tuppence: Adaptations

 In 1953 the BBC adapted Partners in Crime as a radio series starring Richard Attenborough and Sheila Sim.

-The Tommy and Tuppence characters have been portrayed on television by James Warwick and Francesca Annis, first in the feature-length The Secret Adversary (1982), and then in the 10 episode series Agatha Christie's Partners in Crime (1983).
+The Tommy and Tuppence characters have been portrayed on television by James Warwick and Francesca Annis, first in the feature-length The Secret Adversary (1982), and then in the 10-episode series Agatha Christie's Partners in Crime (1983).

 The novel By the Pricking of My Thumbs was adapted in 2005 by the French director Pascal Thomas with the title Mon petit doigt m'a dit....
 The film casts André Dussolier as Tommy (renamed Bélisaire) and Catherine Frot as Prudence Beresford.
 The action is transposed to Savoie in France.
 A second film Le crime est notre affaire, came out in 2008.
 Le crime est notre affaire is named after Partners in Crime and stars the Beresfords, but its story is based on 4.50 from Paddington, which was originally a novel starring Miss Marple.
 A third film Associés contre le crime is very, very loosely based (to the point of being unrecognisable) on one of the stories in Partners in Crime.

 An adaptation of By the Pricking of My Thumbs appeared in 2006 as an episode of the Granada television series Marple even though Christie did not write Miss Marple into the original story.
 In this version, Tommy and Tuppence were played by Anthony Andrews and Greta Scacchi respectively, but, unlike in the book, Miss Marple and Tuppence play the detective roles while Tommy is away on intelligence (MI6) business.

 In 2015 BBC television aired Partners in Crime, it starred David Walliams as Tommy and Jessica Raine as Tuppence.

+A new six episode series will air on BritBox, written by Phoebe Eclair-Powell.
+Set in the present day, the series will star Antonia Thomas as Tuppence and Josh Dylan as Tommy.